Singapore Economy

 Home Economies Singapore Eco...

-Singapore is a high-income economy, known for its excellent finances and a high degree of openness.
-Being one of the most competitive economies worldwide, Singapore is well known for providing one of the most business-friendly environments globally.
+Singapore is a high-income economy, renowned for its robust financial sector and a high degree of economic openness.
+As one of the most competitive economies globally, it consistently ranks among the top nations for providing a business-friendly environment.

-Since achieving independence in 1965, Singapore transformed itself from a small domestic market economy with high unemployment and poverty levels to a highly developed, free-market economy, through decades of industrialisation.
+Since achieving independence in 1965, Singapore has undergone a remarkable transformation.
+From a small domestic market economy grappling with high unemployment and poverty, it has evolved into a highly developed, free-market economy driven by industrialisation and global trade.

 Asian Market Insights